-This course introduces the student to client-side web programming.
-Students learn Javascript.
-Topics include programming fundamentals using Javascript, functions, event handlers, how to create and use Javascript libraries.
+This course introduces the student to clientside web programming.
+Students learn javascript.
+Topics include programming fundamentals using javascript, functions, event handlers, how to create and use javascript libraries.
 Labs include how to use the prototype and scriptaculous libraries for visual effects.
 Use of Google maps from a programmer's perspective.
-Debugging of Javascript code.
-Other topics include CSS style sheets, XML,.
+Debugging of javascript code.
+Other topics include CSS-style sheets, XML,.
 JSON and AJAX.
 Programming projects are assigned as part of the homework requirements.
-Prerequisites: CT-115 and CT-102.
+Prerequisites: CT-115 or CS-130.
+(2-2-3)